dart-lang/site-www/src/_guides/language/language-tour.md

 Instead of threads, all Dart code runs inside of *isolates*.
 Each isolate has its own memory heap, ensuring that no isolate’s state is accessible from any other isolate.

+For more information, see the
+[dart:isolate library documentation.][dart:isolate]

 ## Typedefs